Trinity College

 The Book of Kells

-The exhibition leading up to the book covers the history of early Christian manuscripts and the specific techniques used in this one.
-Allow 30-40 minutes for the exhibition before reaching the book itself.
+Only two pages are displayed at any one time; the exhibition rotates them to protect the vellum from light exposure.
+The exhibition leading to the display covers the history of early Christian manuscript production and the specific techniques used in this volume.
+Allow 30-40 minutes before reaching the book itself.

 The Campus